KStateMachine/kstatemachine/docs/index.md

 `StateMachine` is a subclass of `IState`, this allows to use it as a child of another state machine like a simple state.
 The parent state machine treats the child machine as an atomic state.
 It is not possible to reference states of a child machine from parent transitions and vise versa.
 Child machine is automatically started when parent enters it.
 Events from parent machine are not passed to it child machines.
-Child machine receives events only from it own `processEvent()` calls.
+Child machine receives events only from its own `processEvent()` calls.

 ## Parallel states